Leazael/scf-wiki/content/Factions/Religious/Church of Iomedae.md

 There are parts of the Church that believe that [[Magic]] not granted by the goddess is inherently sinful and evil, a belief that is particularly strong in many [[Asynodal Churches of Iomedae]].

 In communities that adhere to this belief, any witches, sorcerers and wizards, but also druids and sometimes even bards are hunted down, tried and burned.
-Even the parts of the church that are accepting of other spellcasters uniformly condemn the use of most [[Necromancy]], charm effects, compulsion effects and the [[Transliminal Magic|summoning]] of non-good outsiders (including [[Elemental Spirit|elementals]]).
+Even the parts of the church that are accepting of other spellcasters uniformly condemn the use of most [[Necromancy]], charm effects, compulsion effects and the [[Transliminal magic|summoning]] of non-good outsiders (including [[Elemental Spirit|elementals]]).

 The countries of [[Arcadia]] and [[Polovina]] have encompassed basically all tenets and rules from the Church into their laws.